430 S Broadway, Baltimore, MD 21231410.522.2668

 Esperanza Center Health Services Clinic

 The Esperanza Center Health Services Clinic provides free medical and dental services to immigrants in the metropolitan Baltimore region who do not qualify for health insurance and who do not have the economic means to pay for health care.
 The clinic, which is operated on the second floor of the three-story center, offers no-cost quality primary and preventive care for adults and children.
-Services are provided by dedicated volunteers and staff, in partnership with St. Agnes Hospital and Johns Hopkins Medical Institute, on both a walk-in and by-appointment basis.
+Services are provided by dedicated volunteers and staff, in partnership with Johns Hopkins Medical Institute, on both a walk-in and by-appointment basis.